matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Such test is called a black-box-test, which checks the behavior of the microservice from the outside.

 196) Describe a Bankers Algorithm?
-Answer: Algorithm used in OS to avoid deadlocks in a multi-processors systems.
+Answer: Algorithm used in OS to avoid deadlocks in multi-processors systems.
 Assumptions: Process has to declare max number of resources which will need.
 All resources assigned to process at the beginning, but can be released and assigned to other processes.
 Maintains actual lists of available and used resources.
 If process want to acquire a resource, algorithm checks whether allocation won't lead to deadlock.
 Simulates assign